Realdavidking/SIEM-Defensive-Solution/README.md

 <br />
 <br />
 <h2>Description</h2>
 This Project will demonstrate the steps on how to analyze log information from a fictious company's (Virtual Space Industry) Windows & Apache servers utilizing a SIEM (Splunk Enterprise).
-Then I will use that analysis to establish a baseline for user activity, create relavent alerts, reports and dashboards in order to notify VSI's SOC team of abnormal user activity which could be an indicator of a malicious actor.
+VSI has heard a rumor that a competitor may launch attacks to disrupt VSI's business.
+After I analyze past logs, I'll use my analysis to establish a baseline for user activity, create relavent alerts, reports and dashboards in order to notify VSI's SOC team of abnormal user activity which could be an indicator of a malicious actor.

 <h2>Languages and Utilities Used</h2>